Mysticial/NumberFactory/README.md

 **Performance:**

 Number Factory has access to parallel large arithmetic whereas most other programs do not.
-For this reason alone, Number Factory is often faster than other programs by sheer force of parallelization.
+For this reason alone, it is often faster than other programs by sheer force of parallelization.

 As far as sequential performance goes, Number Factory sits somewhere between Mini-Pi and y-cruncher. y-cruncher is still faster since is better optimized and has access to functionality that is